es0/RedTeam-Tools/README.md

 # RedTeam-Tools
-script to grab tools for red team engagement.
+Scripts to grab tools for red team engagement.

 # Scripts in this repo